-Please find embedded in this website information, crucial and otherwise, regarding my apprenticeship in the town of Stain’d-By-The-Sea, collected and indexed in the reports All The Wrong Questions and in a separate volume entitled File Under: 13 Suspicious Incidents.
+Please find embedded in this website information, crucial and otherwise, regarding my apprenticeship in the town of Stain’d-By-The-Sea, collected and indexed in the reports All The Wrong Questions including the newest volume "Shouldn't You Be in School?.
 The material contained in these books is severely restricted to those who can read.
 If you cannot read, please stop reading this letter.

 With all due respect,

 On all other nights, the train departs from Stain'd Station and travels to the city without stopping.
 But not tonight.
 You might ask, why is this night different from all other nights?
 But that's the wrong question.
 Instead ask, where is this all heading?
 And what happens at the end of the line?
 The final book in Lemony Snicket's bestselling series, All The Wrong Questions.

 Is Lemony Snicket a detective or a smoke detector?

 Do you smell smoke?
 Young apprentice Lemony Snicket is investigating a case of arson but soon finds himself enveloped in the ever-increasing mystery that haunts the town of Stain'd-by-the-Sea.
 Who is setting the fires?
 What secrets are hidden in the Department of Education?
 Why are so many schoolchildren in danger?
 Is it all the work of the notorious villain Hangfire?
 How could you even ask that?
 What kind of education have you had?

 Maybe you should be in school?

 I should have asked the question "How could someone who was missing be in two places at once?"
 Instead, I asked the wrong question — four wrong questions, more or less.
 This is the account of the second.